sijanonly/pandas-and-scikit-handson/pandas-handson/news sentiment analysis/sentiment_analysis.md

+Let us discuss few questions regarding feature engineering.

+#### Why do you need to vectorize the words?
+ - Raw text data can not be directly fed into machine learning model.
+So, text to vector conversion PIPE-line consists of following process:

+    * Tokenization : When we convert our text into list of words by removing stop words and punctuations, we assign individual string an id value.

+    * Frequency counting :  We count the occurence of individual token into each of the document.
+    * Normalizing :  We reduce the importance of token having frequent occurence in majority of documents by giving it lower weight.

+  At the end, the token occurrene frequency is our feature for the model.reated as a feature.

+####  Why do you need to do data standardization?
+   -

 ### C. Choose estimator

 I will be using `SVM` as my estimator.
 We will not talk details on SVM because it might take long hours to understand the algorithms.